 In 2013, Renner starred in the sci-fi/horror film Hansel and Gretel: Witch Hunters, playing an adult version of Hansel from the classic fairytale.
-He also had a supporting role in David O. Russell’s comedy-drama American Hustle, which focused on the FBI ABSCAM operation of the late 1970s and early 1980s.
+He also had a supporting role in David O. Russell’s comedy-drama American Hustle, which focused on the infamous FBI ABSCAM operation of the late 1970s and early 1980s.
 The film was nominated for several Academy Awards, including Best Picture.
 Renner played Carmine Polito, the Mayor of Camden, New Jersey in the movie, which also starred Christian Bale, Amy Adams, Bradley Cooper and Jennifer Lawrence.

 Renner then played the lead role in the 2014 drama Kill The Messenger, in which he played real-life San Jose-based journalist Gary Webb, who helped expose the story about the CIA’s involvement in importing cocaine into the U.S. to secretly fund the Nicaraguan Contra rebels in the 1980s.
 Renner also co-produced the movie, which was based on Webb’s book Dark Alliance.
 He also co-produced the 2016 biographical drama film The Founder, which starred Michael Keaton.

-Renner reprised his role as CIA agent William Brandt in Mission Impossible: Rogue Nation (2015), and as Hawkeye in Avengers: Age of Ultron (2015), Captain America: Civil War (2016), and will also return as Hawkeye in Avengers: Infinity War (2018) and its sequel in 2019.
+Renner reprised his role as CIA agent William Brandt in Mission Impossible: Rogue Nation (2015), and as Hawkeye in Avengers: Age of Ultron (2015), Captain America: Civil War (2016), and will also return as Hawkeye in Avengers: Infinity War – Part II in 2019.

 JEREMY RENNER BIO: VIDEO INTERVIEW ON ‘WIND RIVER’